 What is the average ACT score?

 Where do your ACT scores stand compared to national averages?
-According to the ACT, the national average composite score so far in 2020 is 20.7.
+According to the ACT, the national average composite score in 2020 was 20.7.
 While average scores can be a good starting point if you want to see how you compare, it’s typically a better idea to look at the schools you want to attend to see what their average scores are, their minimum for attendance (usually a 20 at most public universities), and the scores that receive merit scholarships.

 After all, the goal is to attend college and graduate with minimal debt.